clacassa/Game-of-Life/README.md

 ## About GoL Lab

-GoL Lab is a program that lets you explore the famous cellular automaton Game of Life (GoL) created by the mathematician John Conway in the late 60's.
+GoL Lab is a program to explore the famous cellular automaton Game of Life (GoL) created by the mathematician John Conway in the late 60's.
 It features view controls, editing and basic simulation tools, such as stability detection and RLE file format parser.
 GoL Lab is a free software, licensed under the GPL and written in C++.

 ## Dev notes

 Version in development: 0.3.0 (Soon 1.0.0 !)
 Please note that the Stability Detection feature needs some improvement, as it currently memorizes the last five generations and if a repeating pattern is found, stops the simulation.

-## Installation
+## Installation (Windows only)

-* From the installer (Windows only)
+* From the installer (Build 0.2.1, August 2022);
   - Download [the installer](https://github.com/clacassa/GoL-Lab/releases).
   - Just follow the installation instructions.

 ## Building the application

 GoL Lab uses gtkmm-3.0.
-Unfortunately, gtkmm is not easy to distribute.
+Unfortunately, this library is huge and not easy to distribute.
 Until I figure how to properly do it, you will need to install it on your system:

 #### MacOS